FCW Jack Brisco 15 Championship

 The FCW Jack Brisco 15 Championship was a professional wrestling championship contested in 15-minute Iron Man matches by Florida Championship Wrestling.
 A medal was held by the title holder, rather than a championship belt that is primarily used in professional wrestling.

 History

 Seth Rollins and Hunico previously fought in the first 'FCW 15' match, an iron man match which lasted 15 minutes.
 Following the match, FCW's General Manager Maxine declared the FCW 15 Jack Brisco Classic Tournament, which included Rollins and Hunico in addition to Richie Steamboat and Jinder Mahal.
 In the tournament final, Rollins defeated Hunico to become the inaugural champion.
 The final match was later released on a best of Seth Rollins DVD put out by WWE in 2017.

 Reigns

+Over the championship's one-year history, there have four reigns between four champions.
+Seth Rollins was the inaugural champion, and also holds the record for the longest reign at 252 days, with Brad Maddox's reign being the shortest at 54 days.
+Damien Sandow is the oldest champion at 29 years old, while Rollins is the youngest at 24 years old.

+Maddox was the final champion in his first reign.
+He won the title by defeating Richie Steamboat on June 21, 2012, and held it until August 14, when FCW closed.